Phoenix Divorce Lawyer

 “DeeAn Gillespie-Strub and firm is a pinnacle of advocacy!
 She, her associates, and staff work tirelessly to achieve justice for their client.
 Her passion for the best interest of children in her family law practice is unequivocal and her integrity is above reproach.
 Her knowledge of the law, skill, and assertive but calm demeanor in a court room helped give my daughter a true chance for a healthy, happy life after a 3-year, complicated and arduous battle.”

-Experienced Divorce attorneys in Phoenix, AZ
+Experienced Phoenix Divorce attorneys

-Dissolving a marriage is much more complicated than just disbanding the relationship.
-Without the help of an experienced attorney, it can be daunting to organize custody, support, property division, and any other individual circumstances.
+The dissolution of a marriage is much more complicated than just disbanding the relationship.
+Without the help of an experienced divorce attorney, it can be daunting to organize custody, support, property division, and any other individual circumstances.
 Our attorneys take the time to listen to all of your needs and create an effective plan for your divorce.
 We have experience in an array of family law concentrations and our strategies are collaborative and comprehensive.
 Our divorce attorneys work together to get you the best possible outcome, all while keeping your stress to a minimum.

 Based out of Phoenix, AZ, we provide legal services encompassing family law, estate planning, elder law, business law, employment law, and catastrophic injuries.
 Our AVVO ratings and badges range from excellent to superb, and two of our team attorneys have received Martindale-Hubbell client recognition awards.
 We are committed to providing effective representation and undeniable value to our clients.
 We hope that you will contact us for any of your legal needs.